Kjarten/XAudiole/README.md

 - b.
 Listi af tilmælum til að gera vefi öruggari, skilgreindur af W3C
 - c.
 Listi af tilmælum til að gera vefi aðgengilegri, skilgreindur af ECMA
 - d.
 Listi af tilmælum til að gera vefi öruggari, skilgreindur af ECMA
 ---

+**[Sumar 2014] Which of the following needs to be considered for accessibility**

+- a.
+Describe images with *alt* text
+- b.
+Define language for content
+- c.
+Write descriptive text for links
+- d.
+All of the above
+---

+**[Sumar 2014] What is ARIA?**

+- a.
+Standard from W3C that increases accessibility of web applications
+- b.
+Standard from ISO that increases accessibility of web applications
+- c.
+Standard from W3C that increases functionality in new browsers
+- d.
+Standard from ISO that increases functionality in new browsers
+---

 ## CSS - Box model